 A few hardy fisherman were out but I think we were the only kayakers.
 I’d like to return in the future on a warm, sunny day and paddle another hour down the Red Deer River where I’ve been told it feels like you’re in the wilderness.
 Paddling offers a fun and unique way of exploring the city of Red Deer.

-Heritage Ranch offers a great lunch in a pretty setting.
-John and I warmed up after kayaking with steaming bowls of soup and homemade sandwiches.
-We finished our stay in Red Deer with another slice of Saskatoon berry pie.
-Thank heavens we were exercising as much as we were.
+Enjoy lunch or dinner at Heritage Ranch in a pretty setting.
+John and I warmed up here after kayaking with steaming bowls of soup and homemade sandwiches.
+We finished our time in Red Deer with another slice of delicious Saskatoon berry pie.

 Once again I have had my preconceptions about a city blown away.
 Red Deer is not only worth an extended stop between Calgary and Edmonton, it’s a destination in its own right for cycling, hiking and nature lovers.